ULHPC/tutorials/advanced/EasyBuild/README.md

 ## Short introduction to EasyBuild

 EasyBuild is a tool that allows to perform automated and reproducible compilation and installation of software.
-A large number of scientific software are supported (>XXXX TODO).
+A large number of scientific software are supported (479 software package in the last release).

 All builds and installations are performed at user level, so you don't need the admin rights.
 The software are installed in your home directory (by default in ...) and a module file is generated (by default in) to use the software.